Device-independent Shannon entropy certification: Introduction

 \subsection{Shannon entropy}

 Information entropy quantifies the level of uncertainty of the outcome of a given operation.
-It was initially introduced in \cite{shannon}, which was the introduction of the concept of information quantification.
-For a given discrete probability distribution $P = \left( p_1, p_2, \ldots, p_n \right)$ it has been defined as:
+It was initially introduced in \cite{shannon}, where the mathematical quantification of information was established.
+Through the formulation of this measure, the core principles of information theory were established, providing a foundational framework for, among others, reliable communication over noisy channels.
+It has been defined as follows: for a given discrete probability distribution $P = \left( p_1, p_2, \ldots, p_n \right)$,

 This type of entropy describes the average unpredictability of a certain outcome, but it can also be used to measure a lower bound on the average number of bits needed to represent the information.
+Another type of information entropy, which corresponds to the unpredictability of the most probable event or result, is defined as:

 A lower bound on Shannon entropy of a given random variable is provided by min-entropy, which was investigated in the context of randomness certification in \cite{pironio_random_2010, Mironowicz_2013, Um2013, Berta_2014, PhysRevA.90.052327, Passaro_2015, Seguinard_2023}.
-It is caused by the fact that the Shannon entropy yields information about the distribution, taking the average over many independent samples, but min-entropy takes only one, worst-case option.
+It is caused by the fact that the Shannon entropy yields information about the distribution, taking the average over many independent samples, but min-entropy takes only one, worst-case option, directly bounding the probability that an adversary can correctly guess the value of the random variable.

 If the samples are produced independently, a property called the Asymptotic Equipartition Property (AEP) holds \cite{10.1007/978-3-319-31875-2_7}.
 The min-entropy per bit in a sequence of independent and identically distributed random variables $X_1, X_2, \ldots, X_n$ converges to the Shannon entropy $H$ (for $n \rightarrow \infty$) of the sequence: